 Can my school pressure or force me to leave school?

 Nope.
 You cannot be pressured or forced to leave school because you were assaulted or abuse, or for becoming pregnant or a parent.

 What does a Title IX Advocate do and how do I connect with one?

-If you feel like your rights are being violated and you’d like help, please call our Title IX hotline for confidential support.
-They will listen to your experiences and if you’d like, connect you to a Title IX Advocate.
+If you feel like your rights are being violated and you’d like help, please call us for confidential support at 517-742-7224.

 Your Title IX Advocate will listen to your experiences and help you understand your rights under Title IX.
 This may include talking through what interim measures and accommodations might help you navigate this difficult situation.
 Your Title IX Advocate can help you identify your Title IX Coordinator and attend meetings with you as your advocate.
 If necessary, they can help you file a report.
 They can also support you in telling the school that you do not want to participate in an investigation or informal resolution process.
 If the school policy allows it, a Title IX Advocate can also support you through an informal resolution process.

 What if my school isn’t subject to Title IX?

 You may still be able to take legal action so we still encourage you to speak to an attorney.
 You can also call our hotline to strategize grassroots activism and advocacy that can pressure your school’s administrators to respond to your needs as well as the needs of other survivors on campus.
 This can include training and new or improved policies that address sexual violence and gender-based violence in a more trauma-informed, survivor-led, survivor-focused way.

 If you are a teacher, school administrator, or community member looking for training or information, please call 517-742-7224 or email: firstname.lastname@example.org.